Li Jinhui: Personal life

 In 1930, Li married Xu Lai, a member of the Bright Moon Troupe.
 She gave birth to a daughter named Xiaofeng.
 In 1933, Xu Lai became a movie star with the Mingxing Film Company.
 Their marriage broke down after the sudden death of Xiaofeng in 1935, and the couple divorced in November that year.
 Li was devastated by the loss of his daughter and wife.
 It was an acrimonious divorce and he requested compensation from Xu Lai for the investment he had made in training her.
-Xu later married Kuomintang general Tang Shengming and worked as a Juntong secret agent during the Anti-Japanese War.
+Xu later married Kuomintang general Tang Shengming and worked as a Juntong secret agent during the Second Sino-Japanese War.

 Li Jinhui had a daughter, Li Minghui (1909–2003), from an earlier marriage.
 She is considered China's first pop singer, performing songs written by Li Jinhui.

-Li also adopted Qian Zhenzhen, the daughter of Qian Zhuangfei, a legendary Communist secret agent.
+Li also adopted Qian Zhenzhen, the daughter of Qian Zhuangfei, a legendary CCP secret agent.
 She changed her name to Li Lili, and became one of the most famous Chinese actresses of the 1930s.